-- +4603 Kinesiology/Motor Learning A scientific study of the mechanical and anatomical fundamentals of human motion.
-Pre: BIOL 3184. - 4622 Organization and Management of Intramurals Organization and management of intramural sports and games. - 4632 Theory of Coaching Football A study of the technique of coaching football. - 4642 Theory of Coaching Basketball A study of the technique of coaching basketball. - 4652 Theory of Coaching Baseball A study of techniques of coaching baseball.
-4662 Theory of Coaching Track

-A study of the techniques of coaching track and field events.

-- 4672 Theory of Coaching A study of philosophy, principles and instructional methods for coaching athletics.
-4692 Theory of Coaching Valuent-II - 4692 Theory of Coaching Volleyball A study of the technique of coaching volleyball.
+- 4502 Legal Liability in Sports and Recreation Designed for the potential physical educator to become knowledgeable in legal terminology and the basic principles that govern the legal ramifications of their responsibilities. - +4603 Kinesiology/Motor Learning A scientific study of the mechanical and anatomical fundamentals of human motion. - 4622 Organization and Management of Intramurals Organization and management of intramural sports and games. - 4632 Theory of Coaching Football A study of the technique of coaching football. - 4642 Theory of Coaching Basketball A study of the technique of coaching basketball.
+4652 Theory of Coaching Baseball - A study of techniques of coaching baseball. - 4662 Theory of Coaching Track A study of the techniques of coaching track and field events. - 4672 Theory of Coaching A study of philosophy, principles and instructional methods for coaching athletics. - 4692 Theory of Coaching Volleyball A study of the technique of coaching volleyball.